mabrobotics/MD80-x-CANdle-Documentation/PDS/isolated_converter.md

+(pds_ic)=

 # Isolated converter

 The PDS_IC module features an isolated DC/DC converter, providing a secure and stable power supply for sensitive electronic systems, such as computers and subsystems.
 Key characteristics include:

 - isolated power line with a configurable output voltage,
 - isolated voltage and current measurements on the isolated bus,
 - temperature monitoring for reliable operation,